systragroup/quetzal-network-editor-doc/docs/microservice/02_gtfs_importer.md

 ![Alt text](/microservice/time_gtfs.png)

 You will also have to choose a date inside the date range of the GTFS.
-This range is displayed in the from and to columns.
+This range is displayed in the **from** and **to** columns.
 A selected date is preset but can be changed.

 ![Alt text](/microservice/info_gtfs.png)

 ## Convert

-Once all the GTFS have been uploaded, and the date and time set for each of them you can clink on convert in order to convert the GTFS to Quetzal's own public transport format.
+Once all the GTFS have been uploaded, and the date and time set for each of them you can clink on **convert** in order to convert the GTFS to Quetzal's own public transport format.

 ![Alt text](/microservice/convert_gtfs_zip.png)

-This will directly display the public transport network of the GTFS uploaded, in the Quetzal format and for the date and time choosen.
+This will directly display the public transport network of the GTFS uploaded, in the Quetzal format and for the date and time chosen.

 ![Alt text](/microservice/gtfs_import_zip.png)